-Integrated Students: Where a course of study has an integrated element (part-taught by the University Partner) the University Partner will monitor attendance of the integrated element (class, module, etc).
-Students undertaking integrated elements will be subject to the monitoring requirements set out by the University.
-These requirements may differ from the scheduled engagement required by the College but must be adhered to in order to progress with the course.
-The College will request regular access to the University Partner attendance data to identify if a student requires further support.
-The data may also be used to supplement attendance recorded by the College.
+Integrated Students: Where a course of study has an integrated element (parttaught by the University Partner), RGU will monitor attendance of the integrated element (class, module, etc).
+Students undertaking integrated elements will be subject to the monitoring requirements set out by RGU.
+These requirements may differ from the scheduled engagement required by ICRGU but must be adhered to in order to progress with the course.
+ICRGU will request regular access to the RGU attendance data to identify if a student requires further support.
+The data may also be used to supplement attendance recorded by ICRGU.